1. Write a story.

 10. Create a monument.

 Plant a tree.
 Dig a hole for a time capsule in homage to your project.
 Have a "ground-breaking" ceremony, or paint a mural in honor of what the world looks like once your initiative reaches total buy-in.
-Put an empty fishbowl in the break room and ask your teammates to collect bottle caps or coins or any other token that's conceptually connected to what you're trying to accomplish.
+Put an empty fishbowl in the break room and ask your teammates to collect bottle caps, seeds, coins, or another form of token that's conceptually connected to your idea.
 Monuments don't have to be monumental in size to be meaningful.
 But when celebrated ceremoniously, they can remind us how important this project is.